 Are you thinking of buying a second home?
-We take a look at the top things to consider before you take a further leap up the property ladder.
+Here, we take a look at the top five elements to consider before you take a further leap up the property ladder.

 This is the first thing you need to establish before you view any property.
 Are you looking for a weekend getaway house for example, somewhere to retire to, or even a home to rent out to provide you with an additional income?
 Whatever your reason, this will determine the type of premises you are after, and also the perfect location.